 The most reliable method is automatic time capture tied to the agent’s desktop session.
 When the agent starts their computer, tracking begins — idle periods are flagged separately from active work, break time is recorded, and app/website usage is logged in the background.
 Platforms like TraqNext sync all of this to a real-time dashboard without requiring agents to manage a timer.

-What is the difference between agent occupancy rate and agent utilisation rate?
+What is the difference between agent occupancy rate and agent utilization rate?

 Occupancy rate measures time spent actively handling calls and after-call work as a proportion of logged-in time.
 Utilisation rate is broader — it includes all productive activities (calls, meetings, training) as a proportion of total paid hours.
 The healthy occupancy target for most call centers is 75–85%; exceeding 85% consistently is a leading predictor of burnout (Call Criteria, 2025).